Automunge/AutoMunge/README.md

 postprocess_dict: this is the dictionary returned from the initial application of automunge which included normalization parameters to facilitate consistent processing of test data to the original processing of the train set.
-This requires a user to remember to download the dictionary at the original application of auto0munge, otherwise if this dictionary is not available a user can feed this subsequent test data to the automunge along with the original tran data exactly as was used to train the downstream model.
+This requires a user to remember to download the dictionary at the original application of automunge, otherwise if this dictionary is not available a user can feed this subsequent test data to the automunge along with the original train data exactly as was used in the original automunge call.

 df_test: a pandas dataframe containing a structured dataset intended for use to generate predictions from a machine learning model trained from the automunge returned sets.
 The